MikaGawin/news-server/README.md

 # Northcoders News API

-Please create a .env.development file in the form of the env-example with your database name.
+Please create a .env.development file in the form of the env-example with your database name, please look at setup.sql for database names.

 please then use npm run seed to initialise database.